davidayalas/aws-ftp-s3-serverless/README.md

 ## Lambdas

-1. Form signing for upload > [lambda/form-signing-sts/index.js](lambda/form-signing-sts/index.js) This lambda generates the signature for valid uploads.
+1. [Upload](backend/form-signing-sts/index.js): this lambda generates the signature for valid uploads.

-1. Browsing > [lambda/browsing/index.js](lambda/browsing/index.js) This lambda retrieves the objects in a path
+1. [Browsing](backend/browsing/index.js): this lambda retrieves the objects in a path

-1. Delete > [lambda/delete-keys/index.js](lambda/delete-keys/index.js) This lambda deletes recursively all objects in a path
+1. [Delete](backend/delete-keys/index.js): this lambda deletes recursively all objects in a path

-1. Get presigned urls > [lambda/get-presigned-urls/index.js](lambda/get-presigned-urls/index.js) This lambda generate presigned urls for objects to be downloaded safely
+1. [Download](backend/get-presigned-urls/index.js): this lambda generate presigned urls for objects to be downloaded safely

-1. Login: in this case SAML based to generate a JWT token.
+1. [Login](backend/login/app.js): in this case SAML based to generate a JWT token.

     - Default setup points to samltest.id.
 [Metadata](/docs/sp-metadata.xml) for samltest.id is generated with [https://www.samltool.com/sp_metadata.php](https://www.samltool.com/sp_metadata.php):
     - In "Attribute Consume Service Endpoint (HTTP-POST)" you have to put your api endpoint: